 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Burlington Department of Public Works, Water Division is responsible for providing high quality drinking water but cannot control the variety of materials used in home and business plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

 There are no known lead water services left in Burlington, so lead from samples in homes can only come from historic lead/tin solder used to join copper pipe or plumbing fixtures until around 1985.
 Since we are required to test for lead and copper at residential and business taps but have no control over plumbing, we use a corrosion inhibitor called zinc orthophosphate that is very effective in preventing the leaching of these metals into your water.
 This report includes lead and copper data from testing that occurred in 2021.
 As our water system is required to test for lead and copper every three (3) years, another thirty (30) water samples will be collected and tested in 2024.
+Complete lead tap sampling data (i.e. each individual sample results) are available for review upon request.